 The use of environment fault injection technique leads to several advantages.
 First, in practice, it is hard to trigger certain anomalies in the environment, and knowing how to trigger them depends on the tester's knowledge of the environment.
 Therefore, testing software security under those environment anomalies becomes difficult.
 Fault injection technique provides a way of emulating the environment anomalies without having to be concerned with how they could occur in practice.
 Second, our approach provides a systematic way of deciding when to emulate environment faults.
 If we want to test whether a system will behave appropriately under certain environment anomalies, we need to set up those environments.
 However, the set up time is often difficult to control.
-If the set up is too early, it might change during the test and the environment takes place.
+If the set up is too early, it might change during the test and the environment state might not be we is expected when an interaction between the application and the environment takes place.
 If the environment is set up too late, the effect it has on the application's behavior might not serve the purpose for which it was set up.
-By exploiting static information in the application and the environment faults.
-Third, unlike penetration analysis, where the procedure is difficult to automate and quantify, fault injection technique provides a capability of our testing procedure.
+By exploiting static information in the application and the environment's source code, our approach can, however, decide deterministically when to trigger environment faults.
+Third, unlike penetration analysis, where the procedure is difficult to automate and quantify, fault injection technique provides a capability of automating the testing procedure.
+In addition, we adopt a two-dimensional metrics to quantify the quality of our testing procedure.